JohnnySchaap/CodingChallenge/README.md

 # The code
 This repository contains a simple web API that has some endpoints that are not (fully) implemented.
 You are free to do anything you like to the solution, except for changing the contracts and endpoints of the API (as we will be running some automated tests).<br/><br/>

-Additionally, we have added some comments in the code indicating bugs or small challenge we would like to solve.
-Please leave the comment, but you can do anything underneath it to solve the bug.
+Additionally, we have added some comments in the code indicating bugs or small challenges we would like to solve.
+Please don't remove the comment, but you can do anything underneath it to solve the bug.
 Additionally, please provide what you think the problem was and why you think your change solved it.<br/><br/>

 Example: <br/>
 "// TODO-001: Challenge: Something is wrong with this code.
 What is it and how can you solve it"<br/>